Robotrowful/Twitch-Chat-Commands/README.md

   * `!Background Current` `!Background State` `!Current Background` `!Check Background` Will tell you the current background
   * `!Border Cooldown` `!BG Cooldown` `!Background Cooldown` Will say how long until the background can be changed, if it cant or if it can be changed
-  * `!Check Plushie Activity` `!Plushie Activity` `!Plushie Check` `!Plushie State` Will say if the Dragon Plush is shown, hidden or massive
+  * `!Check Dragon Plush Activity` `!Check Plushie Activity` `!Plushie Activity` `!Plushie Check` `!Plushie State` Will say if the Dragon Plush is shown, hidden or massive
-  * `!Plushie Time Left` `!How Long Are You Big For Dragon Plush` Will display the time remaining of the giant dragon plush (will only work if it is giant)
+  * `!Check Dragon Plush Size``!Plushie Time Left` `!How Long Are You Big For Dragon Plush`Will display the time remaining of the giant dragon plush (will only work if it is giant)
-  * `!Check Plushie Speed` Will display how fast the dragon plush is moving
+  * `!Check Dragon Plush Speed` `!Check Plushie Speed` Will display how fast the dragon plush is moving

 # Talking